Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 Biore UV Aqua Rich SPF 50+ Sunscreen

 Some people may still be unaware of using sunscreen daily, but to the Japanese, it is absolutely essential.
-Japanese people learn from a young age the importance of using sunscreen to achieve youthful skin and this is evident in their skincare routine.
+Japanese people learn from a young age the importance of using sunscreen to achieve youthful skin, which is evident in their skincare routine.

 The most popular Japanese sunscreen would have to be the Biore UV Aqua Rich Watery Essence.
 Many people are surprised by just how lightweight and watery the texture of this sunscreen is.

 Gone are the days of lathering thick white cream onto your face; instead, you get this lovely translucent gel-like sunscreen that’s super absorbent and dries invisibly on the face.
-With a SPF50+ protection, there’s literally nothing to not like about this sunscreen.
+With a SPF50+ protection, there’s nothing not to like about this sunscreen.

-For more information about how to protect your skin from the sun, don’t miss our selection of the best Japanese sunscreens!
+For more information about protecting your skin from the sun, don’t miss our selection of the best Japanese sunscreens!

 What Is Double Cleansing?